hector-sanchez/bonobos-exercise/store-api/README.md

 1. Data Import

+2. Areas of Importance

-2. API Endpoint
+3. API Endpoint

-3. Points of Pride
+4. Points of Pride

-4. Areas to Improve
+5. Areas to Improve